 Together with Eun Jung Choi he co-directs Da·Da·Dance Project (US-Mexico), a duet repertory company that has been presented at International venues and Festivals in Korea, Unites States, and Mexico.
 With Da·Da·Dance Project Guillermo has perform the choreographic work of Melanie Stewart, Elise Knudson, Helena Franzén, Luke Gutgsell, Gerald Casel, Eun Jung Choi and himself since 2008.
 The company most current project in the works is a piece named “The Strangest Thing” by mexican dancer-choreographer Erick Montes who has danced for choreographer Bill T. Jones/Arnie Zane Dance Company over ten years.

-Apart from Da·Da·Dance Project, he has presented solos at Dixon Place, Newsteps Series, Merce Cunningham Studio, Conwell Dance Theater, Chew the Fat!
-At Studio 34, Philly PARD at Mt-Vernon Dance Space, New Festival, and Tlacochimaco in U.S. And Foro Experimental, Fuego Nuevo, Los Talleres de Coyoacán, La Casa de Las Bombas in Mexico.
-He also has set work in Tatiana Zugazagoitia Danza (Merida, Mexico), and also the students of the Diploma in Dance of the Cultural Center “Los Talleres A. C.” (Mexico City).
+Parallel to Da·Da·Dance Project he has also presented solos at Dixon Place, Newsteps Series, Merce Cunningham Studio, Conwell Dance Theater, Chew the Fat!
+At Studio 34, New Festival, Mix Grille, Conwell Dance Theater, and Tlacochimaco in Unites States.
+Also at Foro Experimental, Fuego Nuevo, Los Talleres de Coyoacán, La Casa de Las Bombas in Mexico.
+He has set work in Tatiana Zugazagoitia Danza (Merida, Mexico), and the students of the Diploma in Dance of the Cultural Center “Los talleres A. C.” (Mexico City).